 -

-As a result, attachments often face stricter controls.
+As a result, attachments face stronger technical scrutiny—but still succeed through persuasion.

 -